 The DSWD vision statement will be as follows: “The Department of Social Welfare and Development envisions all Filipinos free of hunger and poverty, with equal access to opportunities enabled by a fair, just, and peaceful society.”

-In 1987 Under President Corazon C. Aquino’s Executive Order 123, the MSSD was reorganised and renamed the Department of Social Welfare and Development (DSWD).
+In 1987 Under President Corazon C. Aquino’s Executive Order 123, the MSSD was reorganized and renamed the Department of Social Welfare and Development (DSWD).

 The DSWD provides medical and Hospitalisation assistance to people in crisis, indigent (as determined by their barangay), and those who have not used their Crisis Unit Intervention assistance within a year.